grimmer0125/d4c-queue/README.md

 ### Designed queue system

 Each queue is isolated with the others.

+- Two instance of your decorated class will have two individual queue system.
-The default queue in instance method queues is something like `@synchronized(self)` in other language.
+  - The default queue in instance method queues is something like `@synchronized(self)` in other languages.
+- Each D4C instance will have its own queue system.

 ```
-D4C queues (decorator) injected into your class:
+D4C queues (decorator) injected into your class (per instance):
   - instance method queues:
       - default queue
       - tag1 queue